 For these pets, your veterinarian may suggest taking additional preventative measures.
 In some cases, your pet may not exhibit any symptoms, so keep up with regular trips to the veterinarian to monitor your pet’s overall health.
 Early detection and treatment are important to relieve your pet of their pain and to reduce the risk of developing serious health complications that may require more intense and more expensive treatments.

 There is a lot of talk about which pets are most susceptible to UTIs- - younger or older, male or female, dogs or cats, pets with health conditions.
 In reality any pet can develop a UTI and you should take proper care to prevent, identify, and treat these infections.

 5. Follow Up to Follow Through

 In addition to a physical examination and a discussion of the symptoms, your veterinarian may also run some tests to diagnose a UTI.
 A urinalysis detects the infection, and a urine culture confirms the infection and identifies the infecting bacteria.
-In many cases a course of Cephalexin antibiotics will be prescribed to treat the UTI.
+In many cases a course of Cephalexin antibiotics or Clavamox will be prescribed to treat the UTI.
 Once this or any treatment is complete, some veterinarians suggest a follow-up urine culture to confirm that the infection has been eliminated.
 This extra step can help to detect persistent infections that require further treatment.

 This information is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by, your veterinarian with respect to your pet.
 It has, however, been verified by a licensed veterinarian for accuracy.